THAILAND TRAVEL TIPS FOR FIRST-TIME VISITORS

 THAILAND’S EASTERN GULF SEA AND COAST

-Best months to visit Hua Hin are between November through February.
+The best months to visit Hua Hin are from November through February.
 Which is also true for the beaches listed below.

 THAILAND VISA INFORMATION

-Most Western and developed East Asian nations receive 30 days stay as part of a tourist visa exemption scheme promoting tourism in Thailand.
+Most Western and developed East Asian nations receive a 30-day stay as part of a tourist visa exemption scheme promoting tourism in Thailand.

-Left is an entry stamp with October 12, 2016 is the entry date, November 10, 2016 is the exit date.
-Stamp on the right is the exit stamped October 17th, 2016
+Thai entry and exit stamps on passport Left is an entry stamp with October 12, 2016, as the entry date, and November 10, 2016, as the exit date.
+The stamp on the right is the exit stamped October 17th, 2016

 MOST PASSPORT HOLDERS WITHOUT VISAS CAN APPLY FOR 30 EXTENSION

-For 1900THB fee most nationalities are able to extend their stays for an additional 30 days at the nearest Thai immigration bureau for tourism.
-If you’ve exceeded your exit date then you are considered as overstay and will not be able to apply for extension.
+For a 1900THB fee, most nationalities are able to extend their stays for an additional 30 days at the nearest Thai immigration bureau for tourism.
+If you’ve exceeded your exit date, then you are considered an overstay and will not be able to apply for an extension.

 Passport holders from countries listed below can stay in Thailand for 30 days, with no visa.